 Why Are Mattresses Off by Several Inches?

 We reached out to an industry expert to ask why there’s so much variation in mattress sizes.
-Here are reasons mattress dimensions might not quite matching up to company specs.
+Here are reasons mattress dimensions might not quite match up to company specs.
 It can be the result of a number of causes, including…

-- The size originally planned for and listed on wasn’t feasible once the prototype was finished.
+- The size originally planned for and listed wasn’t feasible once the prototype was finished.
 As in they wanted it smaller but found it couldn’t

 be compressed that much.

-- The box manufacturer doesn’t hit the size exactly but the specs aren’t changed on the sites.
+- The box manufacturer doesn’t hit the size exactly, but the specs aren’t changed on the sites.

-- Manufacturers want to make their boxes seem smaller so they incorrectly list the sizes.
+- Manufacturers want to make their boxes seem smaller, so they incorrectly list the sizes.

-When we reached out to a specific brand and they said:
+When we reached out to a specific brand, and they said:

 Some fluctuation on the measurements is pretty normal.
 Depending on how much exactly, and which dimensions are affected it could be considered a warranty issue.

 Have you noticed a size discrepancy with your new bed?
-If so, what did you do about it.
+If so, what did you do about it?
 Let us know in the comments.